enaughton/blog-2021/src/posts/do-you-have-a-some-time-to-talk-right-now-about-a-raise.md

 title: Do you have a some time to talk right now... about a raise?
 date: 2024-01-24T01:16:34.623Z
 ---
-# Do you have some time to talk right now... about a raise?

-The first part of that title is what I saw on my phone this afternoon.
+The first part of the title is what I saw on my phone this afternoon.
 Generally, thats not good news.
 Especially, coming from work.
 My jaw and neck locked up.

 I drop what I was doing, and jump into the call.
 Finally, the second part of the message pops up on my phone.